Lana Cantrell: Music career

+Television

 Transition to law career

 Cantrell eventually decided to make a transition out of music in the 1980s due to a decline in the number of venues where she could sing in her preferred style, the size of her audiences, and her working conditions.
 Although she had once been able to tour at supper clubs that would furnish a 20-piece orchestra for her and her conductor, in later years she toured with only a five-piece band that she had to pay herself.
 She decided to pursue a law career in part because a former manager had spent much of her earnings over the years and she wanted to protect other performers from similar experiences.

 In 1986, Cantrell enrolled at Marymount Manhattan College, where she majored in history.
 After receiving her bachelor's degree, she attended Fordham University School of Law.
 After graduation, she began practicing law with the firm of Ballon Stoll Bader & Nadler in New York City.

 In 2019, Cantrell's license to practice law in the state of New York was suspended due to an undisclosed medical condition.
 Before having her license suspended, she operated a private practice in Mattituck, NY.